Ammuguda railway station

 Ammuguda railway station is a railway station in Hyderabad, Telangana, India located on the Manmad–Kacheguda section of South Central Railway.
+The station code is AMQ.

 The Ammuguda, Neredmet, Ramakrishnapuram localities is accessible from this station.
+The Ammuguda hillock is close by.
 The station has 88 trains passing through per day on average.

+Famous footballer Victor Amalraj was a regular at this railway station in his playing day and used to live in a nearby locality.
+Another Olympian footballer Tulasidas Balaram was also a regular to the station in his playing days as he was born and brought up in Ammuguda village.